On the Convergence of Continuous Constrained Optimization for Structure Learning: Conclusion

 \section{Conclusion}

-We took a closer look at the standard convergence result of ALM and showed that the required regularity conditions are not satisfied in the recently proposed continuous constrained optimization for learning DAGs.
-This implies that it behaves similarly to the QPM that is prone to ill-conditioning, which was verified in our experiments.
+We examined the convergence of ALM and QPM for structure learning in the linear, nonlinear, and confounded cases.
+In particular, we dug into the standard convergence result of ALM and showed that the required regularity conditions are not satisfied in this setting.
+Further experiments demonstrate that ALM behaves similarly to QPM that requires bringing the penalty coefficient to infinity and is prone to ill-conditioning.
 We then showed theoretically and empirically that QPM guarantees convergence to a DAG solution, under mild conditions.
-These empirical studies also suggest that our convergence analysis generalizes to the cases with nonlinear models and $\ell_1$ penalty.
-Finally, we conducted experiments to demonstrate that second-order method handles ill-conditioning better in this setting, which may provide practical insight for picking a proper optimization algorithm.
+The empirical studies also suggest that our analysis generalizes to the cases with $\ell_1$ regularization.
+Lastly, we connected our theoretical results with different approaches to help resolve the convergence issue, and provided an empirical comparison of them to further illustrate our findings.
+In particular, it is worth noting that second-order method can help remedy the ill-conditioning issue of the continuous constrained formulation and therefore leads to competitive structure learning results in practice.